DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Experiments

-We evaluate alternative discrepancy measures to align the joint distribution and report the results in \autoref{tab:loss_avg2}.
-Specifically, we consider Kullback–Leibler (KL) divergence, maximum mean discrepency (MMD) with RBF and linear kernels, and earth mover discrepancy (EMD).
-All discrepancies show improvements over the standard DF, indicating the benefit of incorporating distribution alignment for training forecast models.
-The joint-distribution Wasserstein discrepancy achieves the best overall results in 14 out of 16 cases, underscoring its effectiveness in reliably aligning distributions~\citep{cot}.

-\paragraph{Varying forecast models.} We further demonstrate the flexibility of DistDF by integrating it into several representative models: TimeBridge, FredFormer, iTransformer, and FreTS.
-As shown in \autoref{fig:backbone}, DistDF consistently enhances forecast performance across all tested models.
-For example, on the ECL dataset, iTransformer and FredFormer augmented with DistDF achieve substantial MSE reductions—up to 2.7\% and 4.3\%, respectively.
-These results highlight DistDF’s potential as a general, plug-and-play enhancement for supporting various forecast models.
+\begin{itemize}[leftmargin=*] \item Firstly, we evaluate DistDF using various discrepancy measures for joint distribution alignment.
+As shown in \autoref{tab:loss_avg2}, all discrepancy measures yield improvements over MSE, confirming the benefit of incorporating distribution alignment in training forecasting models.
+The joint-distribution Wasserstein discrepancy achieves the best performance in 14 out of 16 cases, highlighting its effectiveness and reliability in distribution alignment~\citep{cot}. \item Secondly, we evaluate DistDF when integrated to train different forecasting models.
+As shown in \autoref{fig:backbone}, DistDF consistently enhances forecasting performance across all forecasting models.
+For example, on the ECL dataset, iTransformer and Fredformer achieve substantial MSE reductions of up to 2.7\% and 4.3\%, respectively, when augmented with DistDF.
+These results underscore DistDF's potential as a general, plug-and-play enhancement for a wide range of forecasting models. \end{itemize}